Skip to content

 Course outline

 The Diploma of Music is a pathway program designed to help you transition into the Bachelor of Music.
 You’ll develop foundational knowledge and skills in a supportive learning environment, setting you up for success in your future studies.
-Situated in Queensland’s vibrant cultural precinct, the Queensland Conservatorium, Griffith University at South Bank is acoustically and architecturally unparalleled in Australia.
+Situated in Queensland’s vibrant cultural precinct, the Queensland Conservatorium, Griffith University at Brisbane City (South Bank) is acoustically and architecturally unparalleled in Australia.
 Study with a community of like-minded peers as you learn from award-winning music educators and benefit from the Queensland Conservatorium’s strong partnerships with local cultural institutions.
-You’ll study academic foundations courses to develop a strong foundation in topics like exploring music, performance study, ‘my life as a musician’, as well as studio courses, and where relevant, Conservatorium Ensemble Studies, with additional support and access to a dedicated First Year Coordinator and Peer-Assisted Study Sessions (PASS) run by high-achieving students.
+You’ll study academic foundation courses in topics like exploring music, performance study, ‘my life as a musician’, as well as studio courses, and where relevant, Conservatorium Ensemble Studies.Benefit from additional support and access to a dedicated First Year Coordinator and Peer-Assisted Study Sessions (PASS) run by high-achieving students.
 For more course information, visit Diploma of Music at GU.

 Note